 PSM acts like a full-width region of interest that rolls across the columns of the sensor with the rolling shutter readout.
 Should the region of interest coincide with the focus of illumination light, as in certain types of light-sheet microscopy or line scan illumination, then out-of-focus or scattered light collection can be minimized.

-Rolling shutter readout implementations digitize pixel intensities one row at a time.
+Rolling shutter readouts digitize pixel intensities one row at a time.
 A “reset” signal starts at the first row of the sensor and resets or clears the row of pixels of any collected signal, effectively starting the exposure.
-This reset signal sweeps downwards towards the last row, propagating at a rate defined as line-time: the amount of time it takes to activate each row of pixels.
+This reset signal sweeps downwards towards the last row, propagating at a rate defined as line time, which is the amount of time it takes to activate each row of pixels.

 Scan Line Time = Line TimeSensor + (Line TimeSensor × Scan Line Delay)

 A value of 1 adds a delay equal to 1 line time.
 This results in an effective line time equal to double the value of line time.

 Scan Line Delay = 1

 Scan Line Time = 10μs + 10μs = 20μs

 For cameras in the Kinetix family, there are modes that read two lines of the sensor at a time, which can complicate things when using PSM.
 This is most easily addressed by doubling the single-line read time specification and using the doubled value instead.